Dot-H/mydbg/README.md

                     any and on the current address otherwise.
 A temporary is hit only one time before being trash.

-    breakf  [FUNC]  Put a breakpoint on the address of the function given in argument.
+    breakf  FUNC  Put a breakpoint on the address of the function given in argument.

+    breaks  SYSNO   Put a breakpoint at the entry of the syscall number given in argument.
+The debugger will also stop the process when returning from the syscall

     breakl  LINE [FILE]
                     Put a breakpoint at the line given in argument in the